Today's Trivia and What Happened on September 14

 Died September 14, 1982 b.
 1929

 American Oscar-winning actress.
-She became the Princess of Monaco after marrying Prince Rainier III, making her the only princess to have received an Oscar.
+She became the Princess of Monaco after marrying Prince Rainier III in 1956, making her the only princess to have received an Oscar.

 Thumbs Up